 The government and police in China are taking action.
 Their second National Action Plan to Combat Trafficking, launched in 2013 with plans to continue it though 2020, recommends widespread DNA testing to help identify the real parents of babies and children rescued from traffickers, and advocates for more efforts to help China’s growing number of street children.

 Welcomed as these recommendations are, another agenda is emerging: public relations.
 The projects report is a relatively short document, but it nonetheless manages to mention the need for improving China’s image overseas three different times.
 This suggests a strong desire on the part of China to be seen doing something—and to get credit for said action in the US State Department’s annual Trafficking in Persons Report.
-The estimated total of abducted babies is around 20,000 children a year.
-That’s 400 every week.

 More could undoubtedly be done.
 To tackle the problem of counterfeiting, for example, sales website Alibaba employs 2,000 staff just to take down adverts for fake goods.
 The Chinese government could use some of its many thousands of internet-censorship personnel to do the same for advertisements selling trafficked children.